Bancroft Public Library is a small, rural public library; the heart of the community.

 5. Interested in local news?
 Want to know what's happening in the world?
 We have local newspapers available and magazines for library reading.

-7. We have FREE Wi-Fi available 24/7 and we have computers for public use.
-We also have four laptops available for patrons to borrow for in library use.
+7. We have FREE wireless internet access available 24/7, and we have seven computers for public use.

 9. Doing genealogical research?
 Link to our resources on the left side-bar under the heading Genealogy Resources.
 We can also connect you with our town historian for any research you may need to do using local historical archives.